-Find the best private North Wales holiday cottages, coastal cottages, luxury self-catering cottages, pets welcome cottages and boutique holiday apartments.
-Browse both luxury and affordable cottages, farmhouse cottages and dog-friendly holiday rentals with hot tubs and sea views as well as cottages with swimming pools in towns, villages and coastal resorts like Conwy, Llanfairfechan, Bangor and Caernarfon and fishing villages all along the North Wales coast.
+Find the best private North Wales coastal cottages, beach cottages, luxury seafront self-catering cottages, pets welcome cottages and boutique holiday apartments.
+Browse both luxury and affordable Coastal cottages, farmhouse cottages and dog-friendly holiday rentals with hot tubs and sea views as well as cottages with swimming pools in towns, villages and coastal resorts like Conwy, Llanfairfechan, Bangor and Caernarfon and fishing villages all along the North Wales coast.
 When you have viewed and chosen your perfect Welsh holiday cottage, from our unique list of privately owned cottages and agency rentals please contact the owner directly or book online.
 You can also view family holidays and outdoor activities as well as tourist attractions and cottages with easy access.
 Holiday rentals in Anglesey and holiday rentals in the Snowdonia National Park with views of Snowdon mountain ranges are listed on our separate index pages.

 The coastal area of Gwynedd and Conwy is where the Mountains reach the sea and where you will find the coastal path winding its way all along the coast past glorious sandy beaches, rocky coves, fishing villages, harbours and holiday... resorts, but look a little further and you will find Welsh farms that offer farmhouses for holidays with a difference.

 The area is filled with lovely attractions that history buffs, nature lovers, avid golfers, and water sports enthusiasts will love.
 There are beautiful coastal resorts that will leave you breathless and quaint villages that will take you back in time.
 These include the Victorian resort of Llandudno, the medieval walled town of Conwy, the small resort of Colwyn Bay and the bucket and spade resorts of Rhyl and Prestatyn.